-Ecocentric Hero and Civil Eats co-founder Naomi Starkman is a terrific example of a varied and impressive path.
-After double majoring in international relations and German, Naomi earned a law degree then held over four different positions before entering the sustainable food world.
+Civil Eats co-founder (and Ecocentric Hero!)
+Naomi Starkman is a terrific example of a varied and impressive path.
+After double majoring in international relations and German, Naomi earned a law degree, then held over four different positions before entering the sustainable food world.
 Here's what she has to say:

 Whether you're a communications whiz like Naomi or have other talents, you'll find that you can tie food sustainability to nearly any skillset.
 So here are some of the major sectors of food sustainability you might consider, plus some ideas about how to get yourself there (including a few tips on job hunting).